 Morning glory seeds come from a vine-type plant that is commonly grown in backyard gardens.
 The plant blooms are groups of white, blue or purple flowers.
 The seeds from the flower are typically brown or black.
 Once ingested, they provoke a psychedelic high, including a heightened sense of textures, colors, sounds and other environmental stimuli.
 A person may feel as if they can hear colors or feel sounds.
 The effect of taking morning glory seeds, which contains active ingredients similar to those in found in LSD, usually lasts about three hours.

 Smiles, more technically known as 2C-1, is a fairly new drug, likened to other drugs such as “Bath Salts,” K2 or “fake weed.”
 Smiles is an illegal designer drug that is extremely popular among teenagers and young adults because it is fairly easy to obtain and untraceable in blood tests.

-The drug is a combination of amphetamines, or stimulants, and hallucinogens, and when taken, carries the risks associated with both.
-Smiles is usually sold as a white, crystal-like powder, or in tablet or capsule form.
+The drug is a combination of amphetamines or stimulants, and hallucinogens, and when taken, carries the risks associated with both.
+Smiles are usually sold as a white, crystal-like powder, or in tablet or capsule form.
 The powder may be snorted, or mixed with other substances before ingesting.